Signup/Sign In

 • String Operators

-Let's cover each one of the above-mentioned operator types one by one and see the different operators that are supported in JavaScript.
+Let's cover each one of these types one by one and see the different operators supported in JavaScript.

 JavaScript Arithmetic Operators

-JavaScript Arithmetic operators are used to perform arithmetic operations like addition, subtraction, multiplication, etc. All the arithmetic operators have been listed in the below table.
+Arithmetic operators in JavaScript are used to perform arithmetic operations or mathematical operations like addition, subtraction, multiplication, etc. All the arithmetic operators have been listed in the table below.

 +